philipObiri/membership-system/README.md

 The prototype of a membership system designed to keep records on SQLLite3 database (which comes by default with Django).

-## Lets get the code runing locally in 7 simple steps :
+## Lets get the code runing on your local machine in 7 simple steps :

 -Step 1 :
 Clone the repository